Champagne F&R Minière – Hermonville

 Nature as a base, Beauty as a horizon, Excellence as a goal.

-100% Chardonnay from a 50 year old single vineyard parcel – Les Moineaux.
+100% Chardonnay from a blend of two old vineyard parcels.
 Here we have sandy loam soils on limestone.
-82% 2011 and 18% 2010.
-Dosage 5g/litre.
+81% 2014 and 19% 2013.
+Dosage 3.5g/litre.
 Smoky oak and minerals with hints of citrus, tropical overtones, chalk and almonds.
 Pure, long, precise, elegant and very complex.
 The long palate finishes precise, with minerals and chalk.
 Luscious length and amazing fine grain complexity.
 Aged in oak for 8 months with battonage, with 40% of barrels being less than 4 years old.
+60 months on lees.
 Very very limited.

-Blend of 28% Pinot Noir, 45% Meunier, 27% Chardonnay.
-81% 2010 and 19% 2009.
+Blend of 33% Pinot Noir, 33% Meunier, 34% Chardonnay.
+86% 2013 and 14% 2012.
 Here we see a subtle variation on the Influence cuvée with no dosage.
 The balance is perfect.
-The purity and elegance of 2010 adds minerality with subtle oak.
+The purity and elegance of 2013 adds minerality with subtle oak.
 Even with no dosage this wine has perfect balance and weight with the oak integration being perfect.
 The zero dosage appears to accentuate the floral white fruit aromas and salinity.
 It is interesting to compare the zero and the standard wine.
-Very different.
-Initially this Zero cuvée was not destined to be part of the portfolio, but some keen amateur Champagne aficionados convinced Frédéric to do this as a zero – with great success.
-This is always one of my favourite cuvees and the 2010 based wine is sensational.

-Blend of 35% Pinot Noir, 30% Meunier, 35% Chardonnay.
-80% 2013 and 20% 2012.
-7% Pinot Noir as red wine addition.
-Dosage 6g/litre.
+Blend of 28% Pinot Noir, 36% Meunier, 30% Chardonnay.
+83% 2015 and 17% 2014.
+6% Pinot Noir as red wine addition.
+Dosage 4.5g/litre.
 From three separate vineyards.
-The 2013 component shows us the majestic power and complexity of this vintage.
+The 2015 component shows us the majestic power and complex ripeness of this vintage.
 Dried fruit and smoky strawberries, citrus and a fine saline spine gives us a food worthy style.
 The chardonnay component enhances the purity and linearity.
 Think crispy quail, seared tuna.
 The oak is subtle, yet adds a complex layer of acidity and spice.
-Very very limited.
+My allocation is tiny so to be fair, this is only available in the selection pack.
+Very very limited ONLY AVAILABLE IN THE PACK